parodos-dev/parodos-dev.github.io/documentation/latest/operations/workflows.md

 ```

-For the Workflow, the second argument(loggingTask) is not defined in a @Bean
+For the Workflow, the second argument(loggingTask) is not defined in a *@Bean*
 method.
-This is because that WorkflowTask
+This is because that WorkflowTask has the *@Component* annotation and
-has the @Component annotation and can be created by Spring's bean factory using
-the default constructor.
-In contrast,
+can be created by Spring's bean factory using the default constructor.
+In
-RestAPIWorkFlowTask needs a value supplied in the constructor to be created.
-As
+contrast, *RestAPIWorkFlowTask*o needs a value supplied in the constructor to
-a result it is created in a method
+be created.
+As a result it is created in a method using the *@Bean* annotation.
-using the @Bean annotation.
-It's best practise to create a unique name for this
-Bean as there might be multiple version
+It's best practise to create a unique name for this Bean as there might be
-of Bean of this type created.
-In that example the default name is used (method
+multiple version of Bean of this type created.
+In that example the default name
-name) to identify the Bean.
+is used (method name) to identify the Bean.

-The workflow example above is annotated with `@Infrastructure`.
-This is the most
+The workflow example above is annotated with ***@Infrastructure.*** This is the
-common type of workflows that run
+most common type of workflows that run executions of its tasks.
+It runs to
-executions of its tasks.
-It runs to complete and stops if any tasks fail.
-The
-Other two types of workflow(`@Assessment`
+complete and stops if any tasks fail.
+The Other two types of
-and `@Checker` will be explained in sections below)
+***workflow(@Assessment*** and ***@Checker*** will be explained in sections
+below)

 ### Workflow properties